cunnie/docs/ntp_too_expensive.md

 Our recent monthly Amazon AWS bills were much higher than normal&mdash;$40 dollars higher than normal.
 What happened?

+We investigated and discovered our public NTP server was heavily loaded.
+Over a typical 45-minute period, our instance provided time service to 248,777 unique clients (possibly more, given that a firewall may "mask" several clients), with an aggregate outbound data of 247,581,892 bytes (247 MB).
+Over the course of a month this traffic ballooned to 332GB outbound traffic, which costs ~$40.

+This blog post discusses how we investigated the problem and what steps we took to reduce our AWS traffic costs.

 ### Clue #1: The Amazon Bill